michelled/weavly.org/src/activities/whats-a-robot.md

 ---
 ## Description

-This is a multi-level activity.
-First, learners are introduced to the concept of robots.
-Later they are engaged in different activities to identify robots in their immediate environment.

-To introduce them to robots you can use available videos on YouTube or read a picture book about robots.
-Our team is particularly fond of these resources as they provide details that are fun and engaging:
+This multi-level activity introduces the concept of robots.
+Learners can engage in different activities, such as watching videos and or reading picture books, to identify robots in their immediate environment.
+To introduce robots, our team recommends these resources as they provide details that are fun and engaging:

 * Video: <https://www.youtube.com/watch?v=8wHJjLMnikU>
 * [](https://drive.google.com/file/d/1XlcR1_hp89AqtE6zNb_VwmUAR7aU5LTt/view)Picture Book: Robots Robots everywhere:<https://www.youtube.com/watch?v=AtsgbVbNgeg>